-The processing of the states may be interrupted by means of jump commands or by timer and process-related alarms.
+The processing of the states may be interrupted by means of jump commands or by timer and process-related interrupts.
+The interruption of the processing of statuses does not change the execution of the program.
+It only shows that the data displayed is no longer valid.
 At the breakpoint the CPU stops collecting data for the status display and instead of the required data it only provides the PG with data containing the value 0.
 For this reason, jumps or time and process alarms can result in the value displayed during program execution remaining at 0 for the items below:

-- the result of the logical operation VKE
+- the result of the logical operation RLO

 - Status / AKKU 1

 - AKKU 2

 - Condition byte

 - absolute memory address SAZ.
 In this case SAZ is followed by a "?".